 Thank you so much for that opportunity to share the words of Dr. Shelly Harrell.

-This practice is excerpted from the Mindful Live Roundtable on Racial Justice.
+This practice was originally published in November 2020 and is excerpted from the Mindful Live Roundtable on Racial Justice.
 Watch the full conversation.

 Coach Katara McCarty writes that, for Black, Indigenous, Women of Color, the mindful act of pausing and noticing trauma—as well as resilience—is key to the journey of healing and thriving.
 Read More